apache/skywalking/docs/en/protocols/README.md

 1. **Trace Data Protocol** is out of wire data, agent/SDK uses this to send traces and metrics to skywalking or other compatible backend.

-[Cross Process Propagation Headers Protocol v2](Skywalking-Cross-Process-Propagation-Headers-Protocol-v2.md) is the new protocol for in-wire context propagation, started in 6.0.0-beta release, v1 is no longer supported.
+[Cross Process Propagation Headers Protocol v3](Skywalking-Cross-Process-Propagation-Headers-Protocol-v3.md) is the new protocol for in-wire context propagation, started in 8.0.0 release.

 [Cross Process Correlation Headers Protocol v1](Skywalking-Cross-Process-Correlation-Headers-Protocol-v1.md) is a new in-wire context propagation additional and optional protocols.
 Please read SkyWalking language agents documentations to see whether it is supported.
 This protocol defines the data format of transporting custom data with `Cross Process Propagation Headers Protocol v2`.
-SkyWalking javaagent begins to support this since 7.1.0.
+SkyWalking javaagent begins to support this since 8.0.0.

-Since SkyWalking v7.1.0, SkyWalking agent and backend are using Trace Data Protocol v2.1.
-[SkyWalking Trace Data Protocol v2.1](Trace-Data-Protocol-v2.md) defines the communication way and format between agent and backend.
+[SkyWalking Trace Data Protocol v3](Trace-Data-Protocol-v3.md) defines the communication way and format between agent and backend.

 ### Service Mesh probe protocol